zhangyinning/OxiGraphX/README.md

 ## Training the Model

-Before training, set the following environment variables either directly in your terminal or via a bash script:
+Before training, set the following environment variables either directly in your terminal or via a bash script.
+An example is provided in job.pbs

 ```bash
 export numDatasets=6